FemkeKocken/m21project/Journal.md

 ## Entry 14/05/2023 ##

+I finished up customer support by half assing it.
+I think i does not get the story across very clearly right now.
+But I'm just really tired.
+Maybe I'll get bac to it tomorrow. updates for now:
+ - took out the consent questions
+ - took out the 'hard'hacking feeling
+ - more emphasis on cyber crime
+ - look and feel of a customer support, friendly and sterily
+ - important to blend suspision with lack of urgency

+## Entry 14/05/2023 ##

 Day 2 of my marathon.
 Late Night is done.
 I'ms actually surprised with how well it looks.
 Important design notes:
  - Moved the assumptions of hobbies forward to the profile comletion to give feeling helplessness